Art Deco district in Miami Beach

 Art Deco ornament in the Art Deco district

-If you follow Espanola Way to Collins Avenue, you will come to Jerry's Deli.
-Its facade is reminiscent of a steamship.
+If you follow Espanola Way to Collins Avenue, you will eventually come to Jerry’s Deli.
+The deli is now closed, but its facade is reminiscent of a steamboat.
 This is also typical of the Art Deco style, which likes to use nautical elements in its architecture.
-That goes well with the lifestyle on Miami Beaches.
+This fits well with the lifestyle on the Miami Beaches.
 The sea and its ambience are never very far here.
-Under the parasols along the street you can treat yourself to a Café Cubano or enjoy an ice cream sundae.
+You can treat yourself to a Café Cubano or enjoy an ice cream sundae under the umbrellas along the street.

 Z Ocean Hotel Miami